Faculty Bookshelf

 Peter Orner, Department of English and Creative Writing

-This award-winning nonfiction collection weaves personal memories with reflections on why we read and write.
-Orner's take on literature alternates with his own true stories of loss, love, despair, and hope.
+Orner's nonfiction collection weaves personal memories with reflections on why we read and write, including his own stories of loss, love, despair, and hope.

 Gods, Goddesses, and the Women Who Serve Them